firephinx/mklz-fps/README.md

 ### Plan to achieve
 * Analyse the performance of the C++ solution that they provided - why does it perform the way it does?
 Has it approached theoretical peak performance, and if not, what is slowing it down?
-* Implement a semi-optimized parallel sorting algorithms in at least 2 garbage-collected languages (currently thinking Java, Haskell and Go) and analyse their performance.
+* Implement a semi-optimized parallel sorting algorithms in at least 2 garbage-collected languages (Java and Go) and analyse their performance.
 This will give us a rough idea of how the various languages compare in terms of:
   * Raw performance
   * How much control the languages provide the programmer over the low-level performance-determining details.
 * Implement a highly optimized sorting algorithm on one chosen language.
 This would constitute our main submission to the sorting contest.
+(Go)
-* The concrete goal is to make it run faster than their SML solution.
+* The concrete goal is to make it run faster than their SML and C++ solutions.
+* Implement a parallel sort in CUDA and/or ISPC.

 ### Hope to achieve
+* Highly optimize for more than one language (Java if time is on our side).
 * Implement an automated way of searching the parameter space (autotuning).
 This will allow us to make good use of the 4 days we have on the Aware machine.
-* Highly optimize for more than one language.
-* Implement a parallel sort in CUDA too.

 ### Planned Demo
 * Performance comparison graphs between our optimized code and the baseline on different machines.

 ## Platform Choice

-The platform has been already been determined for us by the rules of the contest, but we will choose a couple of the programming languages that we will use such as C++, Go, Java, Haskell, and possibly others depending on how well they are able to support SIMD instructions on Intel's chips.
+The platform has been already been determined for us by the rules of the contest, but we have chosen the programming languages that we will use, which are Go, Java, and C++ because they provide us with the most flexibility for parallelism.

-We may also try getting a version to work on CUDA as stated in our stretch goals because sorting is a bandwidth-intensive problem, and GPUs have much higher bandwidth currently compared to CPUs.
+We will be creating a C++ version with CUDA and/or ISPC as stated in our stretch goals because sorting is a bandwidth-intensive problem, and GPUs have much higher bandwidth currently compared to CPUs.

 ## Schedule